pranavchavda/diu/content/hotels/Grand Highness/pricing.md

 background = "white"

 title = "Pricing"
-subtitle= "Call us today for the best price"
+subtitle= "Call us for today's best price"
 #title_align = "left" # Default is center, can be left, right or center

 [header]